PedroJoaoPereira/documentation/debian/base_installation.md

 ## Installation

 Using an installation media choose: `Advanced Options` and then `Expert Install`.
-After this selection the installation will start and everything should be selected accordding to your preferences, in my case I chose to use a static IP for the System and for that reason at the time of the option `Configure Network` and after choosing the primary network interface, the option for manual network interface configuration was chosen.
+After this selection the installation will start and everything should be selected accordding to the targetted preferences, in this case a static IP will be set in the system and, for that reason, at the time of the option `Configure Network` and after choosing the primary network interface, the option for manual network interface configuration was chosen.

 The hostname for this machine will be `proxmox-server` and its domain `home-network`.
-For this installation no additional user will be setup other than the root user.
+For this installation no additional users will be setup other than the root user.
 When the partition disks screen is reached choose `Manual` partition of the disks according to the above schema.
-Choosing the filesystem `EXT4` for both `boot` and `root` as EXT2 will be deprecated in the near future.
-When choosing this file system, the mounting options should include `noatime` to avoid unecessary writing operations to the disk as well as `discard` so the SSD can have a bit longer lifetime, in case of a HDD the default options work.
+Choosing the filesystem `EXT4` for both `boot` and `root` partitions as EXT2 will be deprecated in the near future.
+When choosing this filesystem, the mounting options should include `noatime` to avoid unecessary writing operations to the disk as well as `discard` so the SSD can have a bit longer lifetime, in case of a HDD the default options will work.

-While configuring the package manager choose the mirror option closer to you and select only the essentials repositories by declining all extra prompted repositories.
-When choosing the software to be installed also allow the backported software into the repositories, disable any desktop environment selected by default and enable the SSH server - only the system essentials and ssh server should be selected.
+While configuring the package manager choose the mirror option closer to the system and select only the essentials repositories by declining all extra prompted repositories / branches.
+When choosing the software to be installed also allow the backported software into the repositories, disable any desktop environment selected by default and enable SSH server - only the system essentials and ssh server should be selected.

 ### Create Secure Connection

-In order to work on another computer with ssh and with the root account we need to allow the ssh daemon to allow this root connection - this is very dangerous but it will only be enabled during the time of configuration.
+In order to work remotely with ssh while using a root account the ssh daemon should be configure to allow root login connections- this is dangerous but it will be enabled during a short period of time while configuring connection keys.
 To enable the root ssh logind edit the file:

 ```bash
 nano /etc/ssh/sshd_config